matwilso/matwilso.github.io/_posts/gpt-sim.md

 By absorbing knowledge across many domains, it could simulate RL environments with a physical accuracy and generality light-years beyond what is possible today.
-It could unify all the special-case, compartmentalized simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.
+It could unify all the special-case, hand-engineered simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.

 An egg cracking, pouring out, and sizzling on a frying pan.
 A paintbrush dipping into a bucket,